HINT: Those INFLUENCER "Impressions" you're buying probably aren't real

 How do we get around it?
 Re-frame the conversation!
 Let's not talk about impressions at all.
 Impressions are easy to manufacture and easy to buy in any form of media.
 Results are not.
 So instead, let's focus on setting campaign goals that show whether the campaign actually impacted the people who saw it.

 Consideration or Perception Building Objective?
-Look at engagement rates (calculated over organic reach, not those fictional max potential impressions, just like you do on brand own social channels); For e-commerce brands, try running a traffic optimized influencer campaign instead.
+Look at engagement rates and click-through rate (calculated over organic reach, not those fictional max potential impressions, just like you do on brand own social channels); For e-commerce brands, try running a traffic optimized influencer campaign instead.
 You can see not only the real traffic driven to your website but also compare that traffic to other sources for quality indicators like time on site, bounce rate, adds to cart, and even purchases.
 Just be careful you're not comparing influencer to lower funnel sources like search traffic, it's rarely going to show you a good result and it's not apples to apples anyway.

 Barrier 3: A "Good" CPM for Influencer Campaigns

 It's crazy to me that the same brands who will pay a $35 CPM for a Super Bowl ad, guaranteed to either be a hit or a major flop and nothing in between, are dead set on paying CPMs in the $1-5 range for influencer marketing.
 A CPM that isn't even equivalent to a media buy because your COST also includes all the content creation, measurement, and agency fees!
+Know that if you are paying a CPM anywhere close to that low, that CPM is NOT being calculated off real impression counts.

 Well, you get what you pay for, I suppose, but let's do more math, because I love math, using real numbers.